QuantEcon/lecture-source-py/source/rst/scalar_dynam.rst

 In this lecture we give a quick introduction to discrete time dynamics in one dimension.

-This means that the state of the system is described by a single variable.
+In one-dimensional models, the state of the system is described by a single variable.

-Although most interesting dynamic models need two or more state variables, the one dimensional setting is a good place to learn the foundations and build intuition.
+Although most interesting dynamic models have two or more state variables, the one-dimensional setting is a good place to learn the foundations of dynamics and build intuition.

 Let's start with some standard imports: